Johanna-Ezedinma/Emergency-Operations-and-Patients-Flow-Analytics/README.md

 can never fully clear its queue.

-**Recommendation:** Fixing hospital-level and department-level pressure won't hold if the underlying routing problem isn't addressed — patients need to reach the correct department on the first pass, not after Emergency absorbs them by default.
+**Recommendation:** Fixing hospital-level and department-level pressure won't hold if the underlying routing problem isn't addressed, patients need to reach the correct department on the first pass, not after Emergency absorbs them by default.